 Boon Does SCIENCE!

-This grant under Science/STEAM Curriculum was awarded to Teri Stepanic and will benefit 750 students this coming year.
+This grant under Science/STEAM Curriculum was awarded to Teri Stepanic and will benefit 750 students.

 At Boon, we DO science!
 Our students will have many opportunities to learn science through inquiry with hands-on science labs.